Connect to Dynamics 365 from Power Apps

-By following the steps in this topic, you'll create an app in which users can browse, add, delete, and make updates to contacts in Dynamics 365.
+By following the steps in this topic, you'll create an app in which users can browse, add, delete, and make updates to contacts in model-driven apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).
 Users can run the app in a browser or on a mobile device such as a phone.

 To follow this tutorial, you need a Microsoft Office 365 account that includes a Dynamics 365 subscription.

 In the list of connections, click Dynamics 365.

 In the Sign in to your account dialog box, provide your credentials for the Dynamics 365 (online) tenant.

 Sign in to Power Apps, and then click New app near the lower-left corner.

 Under Start with your data, click Phone layout on the Dynamics 365 tile.

 Under Connections, select the connection that you want, and then choose a dataset, which corresponds to the instance of Dynamics 365 that you'll manage in the app.

 Under Choose a table, click Contacts, and then click Connect.